apurbana/GCDCourseraProject/CodeBook.md

 Following is the step step transformation of the raw data into the tidy data.

 1. Set the working directory and read the raw data files (Step 1)
-2. Give column names activity and subject files (Step 1)
+2. Give column names in the activity and subject files (Step 1)
 3. column bind X, y, and subject; Row bind Train and test (Step 1)
-4. Merge data with activity labels (Step 1)
+4. Merge data with activity labels (Step 1) using the merge function.
-5. Drop the numeric label column (Step 1)
+5. Drop the numeric label column (Step 1).
+Only the activity names column is kept.
 6. Keep the feature names and coerce them as characters (Step 4)
 7. Build the variable names vector and assign the names (Step 3, 4)
 8. Generate boolean vector based on whether the column name has "mean()" or "std()" in it (Step 2)
-9. Subset columns keeping only the mean and standard deviation columns (Step 2)
+9. Subset columns keeping only the mean and standard deviation columns (Step 2) selecting columns based on the prior step.
-10. Determine the means of columns for unique combinations of subject and activity labels (Step 5)
+10. Determine the means of columns for unique combinations of subject and activity labels (Step 5).
+Used the ddply() function of the dplyr package.
 11. Write the tidy data set into a file